New York v. Strauss-Kahn: Arrest and indictment

-On 14 May 2011, Strauss-Kahn was arrested and charged with the sexual assault and attempted rape of 32-year-old Nafissatou Diallo, a housekeeper at the Sofitel New York Hotel in the Manhattan borough earlier that day.
-After calling the hotel and asking them to bring his missing cell phone to the airport, he was met by police and taken from his Paris-bound flight at New York City's John F. Kennedy International Airport minutes before takeoff and was later charged on several counts of sexual assault plus unlawful imprisonment.
+On May 14, 2011, Strauss-Kahn was arrested and charged with the sexual assault and attempted rape of 32-year-old Nafissatou Diallo, a housekeeper at the Sofitel New York Hotel in the Manhattan borough earlier that day.
+After calling the hotel and asking them to bring his missing cell phone to the airport, he was met by police and taken from his Paris-bound flight at New York City's John F. Kennedy International Airport minutes before takeoff.
+He was later charged on several counts of sexual assault plus unlawful imprisonment.
 Strauss-Kahn was accused of four felony charges—two of criminal sexual acts (forcing the housekeeper to perform oral sex on him), one of attempted rape and one of sexual abuse—plus three misdemeanor offences, including unlawful imprisonment.

 The U.S. State Department determined that Strauss Kahn's diplomatic immunity did not apply to the case.

 Strauss-Kahn hired New York lawyer Benjamin Brafman to represent him.
 He was reported as having sought public relations advice from a Washington-based consulting firm.
 His defense team hired a private detective agency to investigate the housekeeper's past.

 Nafissatou Diallo was represented by Kenneth Thompson and Douglas Wigdor of Thompson Wigdor LLP, a two-partner law firm whose areas of expertise include employment law and civil rights cases.
 Thompson hired a Paris lawyer to look for women in France who may have been victimized by Strauss-Kahn.